malvag/distributed-ml-bench/README.md

 ## Some Basics

-For example if you want to create a kubernetes pod, then create a hello-world.yaml as below.
+For example, if you want to create a kubernetes pod, then create a hello-world.yaml as below.

 ```yaml
 apiVersion: v1